levitsky/pyteomics/tutorial/source/preface.rst

 One of the main features of Pyteomics is Python itself.
 Python is the perfect choice for scientific research for multiple reasons:

-* free and open
+* Python is truly free and open.
-* cross-platform: Win, Mac, Linux
+* Python is cross-platform: Win, Mac, Linux.
-* powerful syntax, easy to learn and use
+* It has a powerful syntax, easy to learn and use.
-* unbeatable speed of development
+* Python is known for its unbeatable speed of development.
-* rich standard and extended libraries
+* "Batteries are included".
+Python comes with a rich set of standard and extended libraries.
-* a rich set of statistical, numerical and graphing tools
+* Python has plenty of good 3rd-party statistical, numerical and graphing tools.
-* easy development of both on-line and desktop GUI applications
+* Thanks to the powerful frameworks, on-line and desktop GUI applications are not a problem for Python users.

 The goal of the Pyteomics project is to provide a versatile, reliable and well-documented set of open tools for the wide proteomics community.
 The main